MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-device-lockdown-features.md

 5. Restart the reference device

-6. Now all writes will be redirected to the RAM overlay and will not be retained when the reference device is rebooted.
+6. Now all writes are redirected to the RAM overlay and won't be retained when the reference device is rebooted.

 7. To disable the Unified Write Filter, at an Administrative Command prompt run the following command and then reboot the device.